+Students who submit their second year paper late without an approved extension will not be eligible for the Richard Iton second year paper award.
 Students who have not submitted their approved Second-Year Paper to the DGS by June 1 of their second year are deemed to not be making satisfactory academic progress and may be subject to probation or, possibly, exclusion, depending on their prior history in the program.
 The probation letter will lay out the process for resuming good standing.
 (See Section 2 for more information).